Derek Carr Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Season Stats

-- The Raiders have called a pass in 60.9% of their plays from scrimmage this year while running the ball 39.1% of the time.
-This offensive attack ranks 18th in the NFL in points scored.
+- The Raiders, who rank 18th in the NFL in points scored, have attempted a pass 60.9% of the time while running the ball 39.1% of the time.

-- Carr has thrown 69 passes in the red zone this season, 51.1% of his team's red zone plays.
+- Carr has attempted 69 of his 590 passes in the red zone, accounting for 51.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Carr's matchup with the Chargers.